-6.17 The Customer is obliged to remove or accept the removal of the indication that Philanthropy.gr ltd. has created or hosts a website, after Philanthropy.gr ltd. makes such a request, based on the judgment of Philanthropy.gr ltd. that the website is not properly maintained or has been deformed, or for any other reason Philanthropy.gr ltd. considers that this website discredits Philanthropy.gr ltd. with its content or aesthetics or some other characteristic.
+6.17 The Customer is obliged to remove or accept the removal of the indication that Philanthropy.gr ltd. has created or hosts a website, after Philanthropy.gr ltd. makes such a request, based on the judgment of Philanthropy.gr ltd. that the website is not properly maintained or has been deformed, or for any other reason Philanthropy.gr ltd. considers that this website discredits Philanthropy.gr ltd. with its content or aesthetics or some other feature.

 6.18 The appearance and functionality of a website upon delivery to the customer, should be tested on a popular, contemporary and of latest version Operating System and Internet Browser.
 In case discrepancies appear, the final and applicable demonstration and testing will be performed with equipment specified by Philanthropy.gr ltd., which in its reasonable judgment is the suitable equipment to ensure maximum compatibility across devices.

 6.19 The Customer is responsible to inspect and approve or reject a work or service at the time of Presentation and/or Payment/Delivery.
 After the Delivery of a work or service, all job requests have an extra cost.
 The inspection and approval are considered final after the Payment of this work or service.